carinahausladen/carinahausladen.github.io/_pages/harp.md

 author_profile: true
 ---

-I embarked on my musical journey as a classical harpist at the age of 8.
-Under the expert mentorship of Claudia Forster for over a decade, I immersed myself deeply into the classical harp repertoire, both as a soloist and within ensembles.
-My dedication was recognized when I clinched the first prize at the "Jugend Musiziert" competition twice.
-I have showcased my prowess in lay and semi-professional orchestras across Germany, Switzerland, Italy, California, and Mauritius.
-My repertoire, rich in orchestral pieces, further spans chamber music, operas, and operettas.
-Though a lay musician, my skills have been recognized and celebrated on the revered stages of concert houses such as the Tonhalle Zürich, Tonhalle Düsseldorf, Deutsche Oper am Rhein, and Munich's Gasteig.
+I started playing the classical harp at age 8, guided by Claudia Forster for more than ten years.
+Under her mentorship, I twice won first prize in the "Jugend Musiziert" competition.
+My experience includes performances with both lay and semi-professional orchestras in Germany, Switzerland, Italy, California, and Mauritius.
+As a lay musician, I have also played in notable concert houses, including Tonhalle Zürich, Tonhalle Düsseldorf, Deutsche Oper am Rhein, and Munich's Gasteig.
+My musical repertoire is primarily orchestral, but also includes chamber music, operas, and operettas.

 ## Upcoming Performances

 <p>